kynhix/portfolio/README.md

 To run the vite test server, simply run ``npm run dev -- --open`` and it will automatically open it up in a new window.

 ### Note
-In order to get Tailwind to work properly, you need to open up a new terminal and run ``npm watch``
+In order to get Tailwind to work properly, you need to open up a new terminal and run ``npm run watch``

 ## Building